 Does Fuqua offer other scholarship or grant assistance?

 Is it possible to borrow funds to meet the costs of attending Fuqua?

 A variety of student loan programs are available to students enrolled at Fuqua.
-You are eligible to apply for a combination of federal and alternative student loans to meet the cost of tuition and fees as estimated in the Cost of Attendance (available in January 2020.)
+You are eligible to apply for a combination of federal and alternative student loans to meet the cost of tuition and fees as estimated in the Cost of Attendance.